Skip to content

 Summer Programs

-Join the Leon County Public Library in June and July for Adventure Begins at Your Library summer programs for all ages!
+Join the Leon County Public Library in June and July for summer programs for all ages!
 Discover a summer filled with exciting games, crafts, scavenger hunts, animal visits, reading challenges, and more.

 The library’s summer reading program is designed to help prevent the “summer slide” by keeping children and teens engaged in reading over the long summer break.
 The program encourages citizens of all ages to read books of their choice for fun and prizes.